alephium/docs/docs/ralph/danube-features.md

 There are a few things worth emphasizing here:

-- TxScript can only chain the asset outputs from the contract call, contract output cannot be chained
+- TxScript can only chain transaction caller's asset outputs from the contract call.
+Asset ouputs owned by other addresses as well as the contract outputs cannot be chained
 - At the contract level, the same UTXO restrictions still apply, preserving the security properties of the UTXO model

 Here's an example of using chained transactions in a TxScript to perform token swaps across multiple liquidity pools in a single transaction: